- ROBS is the only legal way to use your retirement funds for a business

 - Disqualified persons cannot participate

-- IRA Financial can help you
+- IRA Financial can help you set it all up

 Legal Foundation Behind ROBS